eldre/PhD_Thesis/Versions/1.0/1_liminaires.md

 The second chapter looks at the ecological status of ecosystems based on the composition of benthic communities.
 Sixteen indicators of ecological status were selected through a literature review, divided into three categories according to their methodology: measures of abundance, community diversity and indicator species.
 These indicators were applied using the species lists obtained in the previous chapter, and the majority detected diverse communities with no obvious sign of disturbance.
 In addition, several significant correlations were detected between indicators and habitat parameters, especially with heavy metal concentrations.
 Each category of indicator provides important information on the state of the ecosystem while presenting limitations, in particular about reference conditions used to define ecological status.

 The last chapter considered human activities influencing the ecosystem, in order to calculate a local anthropogenic footprint on communities according to exposure gradients.
 A particle diffusion model for each activity considered (aquaculture, dredging, industrial influence, city influence, fisheries, sewage discharges, shipping) was developed using the distance from their sources and physical factors.
-Several links were discovered between the exposure indices obtained and the distribution of benthic invertebrates, using predictive models \textit{Hierarchical Modeling of Species Communities}.
+Several links were discovered between the exposure indices obtained and the distribution of benthic invertebrates, using predictive models *Hierarchical Modeling of Species Communities*.
 The cumulative exposure index revealed areas of superposition of human activity.
 The profile of the communities present in these zones is not particularly disturbed, which corroborates the results of the previous chapters on the status of the ecosystems considered.

 This PhD thesis contributes to improving ecological knowledge in sub-Arctic coastal ecosystems, in particular by presenting the first benthic biodiversity census in the Sept-Îles region.
-Methods for assessing ecological status and anthropogenic exposure have been developed at the local scale (<100 km), which constitute particularly interesting tools for managers in order to define management targets and support conservation initiatives.
+Methods for assessing ecological status and anthropogenic exposure have been developed at the local scale (< 100 km), which constitute particularly interesting tools for managers in order to define management targets and support conservation initiatives.

 > Keywords: marine ecology, sub-Arctic coastal ecosystems, benthic invertebrates, biodiversity, community prediction, human activities, anthropogenic exposure, ecological status assessment.

-## Chapitre 1 (head.tex)
+# Chapitre 1 (head.tex)

 \chapter{Évaluation de la biodiversité et de l'habitat des communautés benthiques côtiers en zone industrielle-portuaire subarctique}
 \label{chap1}